Skip to main content

 As much as this moment is a precious and monumental one, and there will be much on your mind (school uniform, your child making friends, how to manage the school run etc.), there are several important development milestones to consider.

-A recent report from Kindred, an early-years charity, has shed light on some challenges our youngest learners might be facing as they embark on their school journey.
+A report from Kindred, an early-years charity, has shed light on some challenges our youngest learners might be facing as they embark on their school journey.

-Mainstream media, such as the Guardian, have focused on the reveal that "One in Four School Starters Not Toilet-Trained”.
+Mainstream media, such as the Guardian, focused on the reveal that "One in Four School Starters Not Toilet-Trained”.
 While this is a worry for many, it's not just about bathroom breaks.
 As a headteacher, I know that the bigger concern for teachers is that many children seem to be arriving at school simply not ready to learn.

 46% of pupils struggling with fundamental skills